keymobdev/keymob/README.md

 	AdManager.getInstance().loadVideo();

-  Load video ads, does not automatically show after load successfully, this can better control video ad at the right time to show to the user, If you want to show immediate after load,just handler onLoadedSuccess  in eventListener and call showVideo.
+  Load video ads, does not automatically show after load successfully, this can better control video ad at the right time to show to the user,<br/>
+    If you want to show immediate after load,just handler onLoadedSuccess  in eventListener and call showVideo.

 	AdManager.getInstance().showVideo();